millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 .. code:: python

+    import matplotlib.lines as lines
+    markers = ['o', 's', '^']

-    # for each actual labels (use a different marker type like circles, squares, or triangles)
+    # for each actual target label (use a different marker type, circles, squares, or triangles for different labels)
     for target, marker, in zip(np.unique(targets), markers):
-        # for each prediction (color)
+        # for each prediction label (use a different color for different labels)
         for prediction, color in zip(np.unique(cluster_predictions), marker_colors):
             mask = (target == targets) & (prediction == cluster_predictions)
             plt.scatter(df.loc[mask, "sepal length (cm)"],